 - 11 countries

-We recognize that thriving communities are more than just residents.
-They’re also made up of the local businesses, nonprofits and public agencies that keep our neighborhoods strong and connected.
+We recognize that thriving communities are made up of the neighbors and organizations that build stronger, more vibrant, and resilient neighborhoods.

-Residents — Connect with the people you wave or nod to in your neighborhood.
-Now you can know their names and chat online.
+Neighbors — Connect with the people you already wave to in your neighborhood, or those you have yet to meet.

-Local businesses — Instantly reach your most valuable customers — your neighbors — and become a trusted member of the neighborhood.
+Businesses — Instantly reach your most valuable customers — your neighbors — and become a trusted part of the neighborhood.

 Nonprofits — Engage with the people who need you most and find support from donors nearby with features like Sell for Good.

 Public agencies — Share critical, real-time information directly at the neighborhood level.